typemill/docs/03-for-theme-developers/00-quick-start.md

 ## Twig

 TYPEMILL uses Twig as a template language.
 You are probably familiar with it.
-If not: Twig is a widespread template language, that is very easy to learn.
+If not: Twig is a widespread template language that is very easy to learn.
 It is shorter and safer to use than pure PHP.

 ## Template Variables

 There are exactly six template variables to fill your templates with dynamic content:

 - `navigation`: This variable is a multidimensional array of objects.
 Each object represents a file or a folder.
 You can use this variable to create a navigation with a Twig-macro.
 A macro in Twig is the same as a recursive function in PHP.
 - `item`: This variable is an object of the actual page.
-It contains all the details like the name, the url, the path, the chapter as well as the next and the previous items for a pagination.
+It contains all the details like the name, the url, the path, the chapter, as well as the next and the previous items for a pagination.
 And guess what?
-The `navigation` variable mentioned above is just an array, that holds many of these item-objects.
+The `navigation` variable mentioned above is just an array that holds many of these item-objects.
-- `content`: This variable holds the HTML content of the markdown file.
+- `content`: This variable holds the HTML content of the Markdown file.
 Just print it out.
-- `description`: This are the first lines of the content of a page.
+- `description`: These are the first lines of the content of a page.
 You can use this for the meta description.
 - `breadcrumb`: This variable is an one dimensional array.
-It contains the breadcrumb of the page.
+It contains the breadcrumb navigation of the page.
 Just use a loop like  `{% for element in breadcrumb %}` to print it out.
-- `settings`: In this variable you will find all the settings like the navigation-title, the author, the theme, the theme variables or the copyright.
+- `settings`: In this variable, you will find all the settings like the navigation-title, the author, the theme, the theme variables, or the copyright.

 You can print out each variable with the twig-tag `{{ dump(navigation) }}` and inspect the content.
-This is probably the easiest way to familiarize with the possibilities for themes.
+This is probably the easiest way to familiarize yourself with the possibilities for themes.

 ## Asset Tags

-Plugin-developers want to add their own CSS and JavaScript to your theme.
-You should enable plugin-developers to do so with two Twig-tags:
+Plugin developers need a way to add their own CSS and JavaScript to your theme.
+You should enable this with two Twig tags:

-* `{{ assets.renderCSS() }}`: Put this before the closing `</head>`-tag of your theme.
+* `{{ assets.renderCSS() }}`: Put this before the closing `</head>` tag of your theme.
-* `{{ assets.renderJS() }}`: Put this before the closing `</body>`-tag of your theme.
+* `{{ assets.renderJS() }}`: Put this before the closing `</body>` tag of your theme.

 ## Content-Styling

 If you create a theme, make sure that all content types (headlines, paragraphs, tables) are styled properly.
-You can use the [markdown-test-page](/info/markdown-test) to check the styling of all content-elements.
+You can use the [Markdown Test Page](/info/markdown-test) to check the styling of all content elements.

 ## Read more

-If you are not ready to start with these information, then please read the full developer manual.
-In less than one hour you can develop your own themes for TYPEMILL like a pro.
+If this page hasn't answered all of your questions, then please read the full developer manual.
+In less than one hour, you can develop your own themes for TYPEMILL like a pro.

 Happy coding!